PSCF v1.4.0

 Manual Organization:

-This web manual is designed to provide both thorough usage information for users who may never look at the source code, and aplication programming interface (API) documentation for those who do.
+This web manual is designed to provide both a user manual for users who may never look at the source code, and complete technical documentation aimed at developers.

 Users: Information for users about how to install and run PSCF is provided in chapters 1-7 of the web manual, as outlined above, and via links that are accessible there.

-Developers : General information about the package for developers and others who inspect the source code is given in chapter 8 of the web manul, entitled Developer Information.
-Detailed API documentation that is extracted from comments in the source code is also accessible via the "Topics", "Namespaces", "Classes", and "Files" tabs that appear at the top of every web manual page.
-The "Topics" tab provides a hierarchical grouping of C++ classes and functions, organized by C++ namespace and then, within each namespace, into groups of closely related classes.
-Clicking on a highlighted name of a class, class template, or function anywhere in the web manual normally links you to the API documentation for that entity.
+Developers : General information about the package for developers and others who inspect the source code is given in chapter 8 of the web manual, entitled Developer Information.
+Detailed application programming interface (API) documentation that is extracted from formatted comments in the source code is accessible via the "Topics", "Namespaces", "Classes", and "Files" tabs that appear at the top of every web manual page.
+The "Topics" tab provides a hierarchical grouping of C++ classes and functions, organized into C++ namespaces and then, within each namespace, into groups of closely related classes.
+Clicking on a highlighted name of a class, class template, or other named entity anywhere in the web manual usually opens a page of API documentation for that entity.